 The I Amsterdam Card does not come cheap:

-Visitors who love Museums and want to visit over 3 museums in Amsterdam, can look at the Museums card.
-This is a Dutch card which gives you free acces to all of the Museum in The Netherlands during a period of one year.
+Visitors who love Museums and want to visit over 3 museums during your entire visit can look at the Museum card.
+This is a Dutch card which gives you free acces to all of the Museums in The Netherlands for a period of one year.
 You can skip the line at big attractions like the Van Gogh museum as well!

 The Museum Year Card is even interchangeable, there is no identification needed nor does the card have a photo of the holder, so you can give it to the next person visiting Amsterdam.

-The Museum Card (Museum Jaarkaart) gives free access to (almost) museums all over The Netherlands and is valid for one year.
+The Museum Year Card (Museum Jaarkaart) gives free access to (almost) museums all over The Netherlands and is valid for one year.
 It costs €45 and can be bought at the Tourist Information Desk.
 Instead of falling for Amsterdam tourist trap, the I Amsterdam city card, get a Museum Year Card and rent a bike.